|

 | Vanguard Tax-Managed Balanced Fund Admiral Shares (VTMFX).
 E/R:

-0.15%.
+0.12%.
 This fund's stock portfolio tracks the Russell 1000 index of large-cap stocks while minimizing both

 dividend and capital gains distributions.
 The fund's bond portfolio

-invests in intermediate-term municipal bonds |
+invests in intermediate-term municipal bonds. |

 This web page contains the current opinions of Eric E. Haas at the time it is

-written — and such opinions are subject to change
+written—and such opinions are subject to change

 without notice.
-This web page is for educational purposes only —
+This web page is intended to serve two purposes:

-we believe the information provided here to be useful and accurate at the time
+We believe the information provided here to be useful and accurate at the time

 it is written.